spranay460/WEATHER-APPLICATION/README.md

 # WEATHER-APPLICATION
-gives weather application of a place
+gives weather of a place